uchicago-cs/cmsc22000/website/content/labs/lab1.md

 {{% /warning %}}

-You can verify that our Git server correctly received your commit by going to https://mit.cs.uchicago.edu/.
-The `test.txt` file should now show the updated content (your name with your CNetID)
+You can verify that our Git server correctly received your commit by going to your repository on GitHub.
+The `README.md` file should now show the updated content (your name with your CNetID)

-In general, if you’re concerned about whether the graders are seeing the right version of your code, you can just go to https://mit.cs.uchicago.edu/.
-Whatever is shown on that page is what the graders will see.
-If you wrote some code, and it doesn’t show up in the above URL, make sure you didn’t forget to add your files, create a commit, and push the most recent commit to the server.
+In general, if you’re concerned about whether the graders are seeing the right version of your code, you can just go to GitHub.
+Whatever is shown on your repository's page is what the graders will see.
+If you wrote some code, and it doesn’t show up on GitHub, make sure you didn’t forget to add your files, create a commit, and push the most recent commit to the server.

 ## git add revisited and git status

-Let's make a further change to `test.txt`: Add a line with the text `CMSC 22000 - Introduction to Software Development`.
+Let's make a further change to `README.md`: Add a line with the text `CMSC 22000 - Introduction to Software Development`.

-So, at this point, we have a file we have already committed (`test.txt`) but where the *local* version is now out of sync with the version in the GitLab server.
-Furthermore, earlier we created a `README.md` file.
+So, at this point, we have a file we have already committed (`README.md`) but where the *local* version is now out of sync with the version in the GitLab server.
+Furthermore, earlier we created a `test.txt` file.
 Is it a part of our repository?
 You can use the following command to ask Git for a summary of the files it is tracking:

     git status